They say that you can't please everyone, but this trope is for when something meant to please a whole group of people only pleases one of them.

 - In several episodes, but starting with "Sleuth or Consequences", there's a comic called Princess Pony, which most of the Louds find too saccharine, even Lola who usually likes saccharine things.
 Ironically, the one Loud who likes it is Lucy, the stoic goth.

 - Subverted in Martha Speaks: There's a TV show called 'Mushy Duck' and at first it seems that only Ralph the duck likes it, however, it's then revealed that other ducks like it and, in "Martha's Sweater", that Bob does too.

 - My Little Pony: Friendship Is Magic:

-- In "Applebuck Season", Applejack is sleep deprived and mishears the ingredients for Pinkie Pie's muffins, resulting in muffins with potato chips and worms in.
-Not only does nopony like them, they actually get sick, but Spike the dragon likes them and doesn't get sick.
+- In "Applebuck Season", Applejack is sleep deprived and mishears the ingredients for Pinkie Pie's muffins, resulting in muffins made with potato chips, soda, lemon juice and earthworms.
+Not only do none of the ponies like them, they actually get sick, but Spike the dragon likes them and doesn't get sick.

 - In "The Maud Couple", Maud tries to be a stand-up comedian, but only her sister Pinkie Pie finds the jokes funny.

 - In "Equestria Games", Spike unintentionally chooses to sing the Cloudsdale anthem (he was expecting the Ponyville one to play), and given that he doesn't know any of the words, he sings his own poorly made rendition, inserting references to the Wonderbolts, Cloudsdale, nice trees, and wishing the song was over.
 Not one person in the audience is enthused... except Pinkie Pie, who smiles and bobs her head, and once finished she belts out, "NAILED IT!!!"